xiangjunn/tp/docs/DeveloperGuide.md

 **Preconditions:** There is at least one contact in the contact list.

-**Guarantees:** The contact list will be updated according to which contact(s) are deleted if and only if the command syntax is correct.
+**Guarantees:** The contact list will be updated according to which contact(s) are deleted if and only if the user enters the correct inputs.

 **MSS**

-1. User types in command view the list of contacts.
+1. User wants to view the list of contacts.

 2. User decides on the contact(s) to delete.

-3. User types in the command to delete the contact(s).
+3. User deletes the contact(s).

-4. SAS deletes the specified contact(s), updates the contact list accordingly, and outputs a success message to indicate that the contact(s) has been successfully deleted.
+4. SAS deletes the specified contact(s), updates the contact list accordingly, and notifies user that the contact(s) has been successfully deleted.

     Use case ends.

 **Extensions**

 * 3a.
-SAS detects an error in the input command.
+SAS detects an error in the inputs.

     * 3a1.
-SAS outputs the error message to the user.
+SAS requests for correct inputs.

     * 3a2.
-User types in a new command based on steps 3.
+User enters new inputs.

-  Steps 3a1 to 3a2 are repeated until command entered is of correct syntax.
+  Steps 3a1 to 3a2 are repeated until inputs entered are correct.

   Use case resumes from step 4.